terzim/StockScreener/README.md

 ## Configuration
 Open the ```config.ini``` file in your favourite text editor.
 Edit the configuration parameters accordingly.

+See the myconfigs folder for a few screening config ideas.

 ### Screener data

 Sample config file: